Skip to main content

 6. Click the Save button and review the results.

-9. Continue to the next section to assign the Reader role on your Azure subscriptions.
+7. Continue to the next section to create and assign a custom role in Azure Resource Manager

 1. Log into the Azure portal as a user with the User Access Administrator role.